morowulf/GettingCleaningData/README.md

 Code Book:
 ----------
+* act_file:               (Character)       Path to the file which lists the activity for each observation
+* act_list:               (Dataframe)       Structure which maps the activity to each observation
 * activity_labels_file:   (Character)       Path to the file which contains the labels for the different activities
 * activity_list:          (Character)       Array of unique activities in the merged dataset
 * base_dir:               (Character)       Path to the Samsung data
 * combined_list:          (Dataframe)       Structure for the merged dataset
 * combined_list1:         (Dataframe)       Temporary structure for the test dataset
 * combined_list2:         (Dataframe)       Temporary structure for the training dataset
 * features_labels_file:   (Character)       Path to the file which contains the labels for the different variables
+* file_type:              (Character)       String which specifies whether the data is test data or training data
 * new_list:               (Dataframe)       Structure which contains the dataset with the variables averaged
+* obs_file:               (Character)       Path to a file which lists all the observations
+* obs_labels:             (Dataframe)       Structure which contains the variable names
+* sub_idx:                (Numeric)         Array of column numbers which contain the desired data
+* sub_dir:                (Character)       Path to the subdirectory which contains either the test or training data
+* subject_file:           (Character)       Path to a file which lists the subject for each observation
+* subject_list:           (Character)       Structure which maps the subject to each observation
 * subject_list:           (Character)       Array of unique subject in the merged dataset